sogukma/DataWarehouseDataLake/local-attempt/README_LOCAL_ATTEMPT.md

 * 2 CPU kernels

 # Initializing Environment
-Everything described is only needs for the first time.
+Everything described in this chapter is only needs for the first time.

 ## avoid sudo
 If you have to use `sudo` for your docker commands, you should  open a shell and run: